StephenB92/dice-game/README.md

 1. I experienced an issue with the "Enter your Name" function where the text entered in the prompt window was not then appearing in the HTML page.
 This was due to me using the
 .getElementsByClassName function method rather than .querySelector.
 Once I changed the method to .querySelector, the text entered in the prompt window appeared in the main game area as intended.
+2. I experienced an issue when coding to remove the game controls when a player has won and the game is over, only to re-appear when the "New Game" button is clicked.
+Otherwise, players would be able to keep clicking buttons and adding to scores despite the game being over.
+The existing styling I had on the controls section was overriding the "Hide" class I attempted to add using a JavaScript function.
+I had tried using "!important" which did work, but as this is not industry standard and gernerally disliked, I found the solution was to remove the existing class on the controls section and then add the "Hide" class using Javascript.

 ## Credit